SaarEzagouri980/SaarEzagouri980.github.io/index.md

                 groups: a list of 2 groups to compare. top, bottom: an integer, the number of results from the head and tail of a sorted dataframe in a descending order (head is highest).

+**plot_feature(names,groups,targets,df,ylimits = 50)**
+Plot list of features across given conditions or experimental groups.
+**Parameters:** names: list of features.
+                groups: list of strings corresponds to column names to will be grouped together for calculating mean and sem.
+                targets: a string, column name in dataframe that contains features names e.g. 'Gene Symbol'
+                df: a dataframe with the data.
+                ylimits: y axis limits can be changed for better visualization

 **enrichr_clusters (gene_list,organism,gene_set,background=20000,cutoff=0.05)**
 Compare enrichment terms between group of genes i.e. clusters.
 This function has based on GSEAPY's enrichr, but is adapted to publishing considerations where a user will want to spot enrichment differences between groups.